Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Introduction

 \begin{itemize}

-\item We propose a confidence-aware reasoning framework that analyzes a single completed CoT to determine whether additional multi-path reasoning is necessary, avoiding unnecessary sampling and computation.
+\item We introduce a confidence-aware selective sampling framework that analyzes a single completed CoT to determine whether additional multi-path reasoning is necessary, avoiding unnecessary sampling and computational overhead.

-\item We introduce an attention-based recurrent neural network (RNN) decision model that leverages sentence-wise numeric and linguistic features to capture temporal reasoning dynamics and assess the reasoning reliability.
+\item We define an attention-based recurrent neural network (RNN) decision model that leverages sentence-level numeric and linguistic features to capture temporal reasoning dynamics and assess the reasoning reliability.

-\item We demonstrate the generality and robustness of the proposed approach through extensive evaluation across multiple LLMs and benchmarks, and provide analysis showing that the employed features are interpretable and closely aligned with reasoning behavior.
+\item We demonstrate the generalizability and robustness of the proposed approach through extensive evaluation across multiple LLMs and benchmarks, and provide ablation evidence that numeric and linguistic features provide complementary signals.

 \end{itemize}